nagare-media/ingest/README.md

 ## Configuration

 `nagare media ingest` is mainly configured through a YAML configuration file.
-By default, a file named `config.yaml` is search for in the current directory and in `/etc/nagare-media/ingest/`.
+By default, a file named `config.yaml` is searched for in the current directory and in `/etc/nagare-media/ingest/`.
 The path can be overwritten with the `-c, --config` CLI flag.
 The `--dev` flag will activate a special developer mode (currently it only influences the logging output).
 The following additional flags are available:

 ```sh
 $ ingest --help